 This is clearly illustrated with plain tricot.
 The return chains can be removed from such fabric entirely, transforming it into plain knitting.
 If the vertical knitted structure is removed from plain tricot, the fabric simply disintegrates.
 However, there are tricot stitches where the forward row is worked directly into the preceding return chain.
-This interlooping qualifies them as crochet and there is an array of intermediate states.
+This interlooping qualifies them as crochet (again, by Emery’s definition) and there is an array of intermediate states.

 Since both the horizontal and vertical structures in plain tricot can be described as chains, as can plain crochet and plain knitting, an obvious next step is to consider whether the chain can serve as the modulating factor in an overarching categorization scheme.
 The difference between its two forms is that a crochet-type chain is made by placing a single loop on a support and working a new loop through it in immediate succession.
 Although such a chain has no inherent directionality, when interlooped into fabric it is positioned horizontally.
-A knit-type chain is made by first placing a row of loops on a support and then successively working a new loop into each of the preceding ones.
+Knit-type chains are made by first placing a row of loops on a support and then successively working a new loop into each of the preceding ones.
 This forms a vertical structure with as many parallel chains as there are loops on the support.

 The loops in the two types of chains can themselves be differentiated in terms native to industrial knitting.
 A distinction is made there between symmetrical and asymmetrical loops.

 It can readily be seen how the symmetrical form relates to plain knitting.